quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 :p What is a local clock approach?
 ??x
 In the local clock approach, each clip has its own local clock.
 The origin (t=0) of this clock coincides with when the clip starts playing.
-Advancing the animation involves incrementing the local clock by scaled time based on the playback rate \( R \).
+Advancing the animation involves incrementing the local clock by scaled time based on the playback rate $R$.

 ```c++
 float t = 0; // Local time index